patrikx3/onenote/README.md

 #### Tray issues
 It is possible, that the tray is not working, it is an upstream issue!

-For me, on Linux Mint, is only working, if I am using the `AppImage`, and have `System Settings` -> `General` -> `Enable support for indicators`.

-Snap is working on Linux Mint as well, except the tray....

-I only test Linux Mint, help is welcome!

 #### Error in auto-updater: Redirect was cancelled
 Sometimes, you get an `AppImage` error for update, just download the latest release and replace the `AppImage` from here:
 https://github.com/patrikx3/onenote/releases